 Will the Gay Games in Hong Kong go ahead?

-It’s been a period of uncertainty and instability for Hong Kong – anti-government protests followed by the Covid-19 pandemic.
-That not only causes disruption for the people and businesses of one of Asia’s major commercial hubs, but also creates difficulties for major events – events such as the Gay Games, scheduled to be held in Hong Kong in 2022.
+It continues to be a period of uncertainty and instability for Hong Kong – anti-government protests followed by the Covid-19 pandemic followed by increasing control from mainland China.
+That not only causes the obvious disruption for the people and businesses within Hong Kong – one of Asia’s major commercial hubs – but also creates difficulties for anyone trying to plan major events in Hong Kong.
+Events such as the Gay Games, scheduled to be held in Hong Kong in 2022.

 Organisers have confirmed that they are continuing with their plans for the event and that they expect the event will be going ahead in November 2022.

-One aspect that the Federation of Gay Games doesn’t seem to have addressed is the potential risk that the Gay Games in Hong Kong will be used as a pink-washing exercise by Hong Kong authorities.
+One aspect that the Federation of Gay Games doesn’t seem to have addressed is the potential risk that the Gay Games in Hong Kong will be used as a pink-washing exercise by Hong Kong authorities and mainland China.

 The term pink-washing describes marketing and political strategies aimed at promoting products, countries, people or entities through an appeal to queer-friendliness, in order to be perceived as progressive, modern and tolerant.